oesteban/hcph-sops/docs/data-collection.md

 - [ ]	Fix the ET with the scotch at the chariot.
 - [ ]	Bring back the chariot and the TMS laptop at the TMS lab

+### Acknowledgment
+We greatly thank Benedetta Franceschiello for her help to setup the eye-tracker.
+All the guidelines regarding the eye-tracker come from her SOP document.